BlockchainCommons/GordianSeedTool-iOS/README.md

 * **Independence.** Seed Tool allows you to maintain personal control of your cryptographic key material.
 * **Privacy.** Seed Tool ensures your privacy because everything is on your closely held mobile device.
 * **Resilience.** Seed Tool uses 2FA by combining an Apple login with biometric authentication.
 It securely backs up your material to iCloud.
-* **Openness.** Cosigner communicates through airgaps via URs and QRs, for maximum interoperability.
+* **Openness.** Seed Tool communicates through airgaps via URs and QRs, for maximum interoperability.

 Blockchain Commons apps do not phone home and do not run ads.
 Some are available through various app stores; all are available in our code repositories for your usage.